FelipeCoutinho/payment-api/README.md

 # Giro Chile - Organization Application

-The project is responsible for capturing and storing all data relating to organizations and users, also taking care of the consistency of user data stored in KeyCloak (System for authentication and authorization with SSO - Single Sign-On) resource.
+The project is responsible for capturing and storing all data relating to payment and users, also taking care of the consistency of user data stored in KeyCloak (System for authentication and authorization with SSO - Single Sign-On) resource.

 The application has public resources for requesting new access, where new companies can register by sending their data and documents for analysis.